thosgood/this-weeks-finds/markdown/201-250/week215.md

         incidence of vertices and edges  ???
         incidence of edges and faces     ???

-Here I\'m talking about the tiling of Klein\'s quartic curve by 56 equilateral triangles.
+Here I'm talking about the tiling of Klein's quartic curve by 56 equilateral triangles.
 We could equally well talk about its tiling by 24 regular heptagons, which is the Poincare dual.
 Either way, the puzzle is to fill in the question marks.
-I don\'t know the answer!
+I don't know the answer!

-To conclude - at least for now - I want to give the driving directions that define a \"cube\" or an \"anticube\" in Klein\'s quartic curve.
-Say you\'re on some triangle and you want to get to a nearby triangle that belongs to the same cube.
-Here\'s what you do:
+To conclude - at least for now - I want to give the driving directions that define a "cube" or an "anticube" in Klein's quartic curve.
+Say you're on some triangle and you want to get to a nearby triangle that belongs to the same cube.
+Here's what you do:

 > hop across any edge,\
 > turn right,\